From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Methodology

 \subsection{Evaluation Metrics}

-We evaluated the generated building footprints based on both visual metrics and urban morphology metrics to ensure that the generated images have high visual quality while accurately reflecting the building morphology.
+To comprehensively and objectively evaluate the performance of our model, we established an evaluation framework encompassing two dimensions: visual quality and urban morphology.
+This framework aims to ensure that generated images not only exhibit high visual fidelity but also accurately reflect real-world urban building morphology.

-The Frechet Inception Distance (\textbf{FID})\citep{3421} is a commonly used metric for evaluating image quality. \textbf{FID} measures the quality of images by calculating the distribution differences between the generated and real images in the feature space of the pre-trained InceptionV3 network. \textbf{FID} is computed as follows:
+For visual quality metrics, we employed the Fréchet Inception Distance (FID) \citep{fid} as a standard benchmark for evaluating the overall visual quality of generated images.
+FID measures image quality by calculating the distributional differences between generated and real images in the feature space of a pre-trained InceptionV3 network.
+A lower FID score indicates greater similarity between the two image distributions, thereby signifying higher visual quality of the generated images.
+The calculation formula is as follows:

-Here, $\mu_r$ and $\mu_g$ are the mean vectors of the real and generated image features, respectively, while $\Sigma_r$ and $\Sigma_g$ are the corresponding covariance matrices.
+where $\mu_r$ and $\mu_g$ represent the mean vectors of real and generated image features, respectively, and $\Sigma_r$ and $\Sigma_g$ are the corresponding covariance matrices.

-To evaluate the model's performance at the building level, we computed the Mean Intersection over Union (\textbf{MIoU}) between the generated images and the ground truth.
-This metric measures the degree of overlap between buildings in raster data by dividing the number of overlapping pixels between the generated and real images by the total number of building area pixels.
-A higher \textbf{MIoU} score indicates that the generated building footprints are more similar to the real buildings in terms of shape and size.
-Additionally, we vectorized the generated raster images into geospatial polygons to quantitatively assess differences in urban morphology at the GIS level. $\mathit{\Delta}$ \textbf{Site Cover} measures the percentage difference in building area between the total polygons in each tile. \textbf{\% GN Count} measures the ratio of the number of polygons in the generated set compared to the real set.
-The definitions of these metrics are as follows:

-If the generated dataset scores close to 0\% in $\mathit{\Delta}$ \textbf{Site Cover}, it indicates that the predicted building area closely matches the real data, suggesting high-quality predictions.
-Similarly, scores approaching 100\% or 1 in \textbf{\% GN Count} and \textbf{MIoU} suggest that the number of generated buildings accurately reflects the real building count, and the predicted building regions have a high degree of overlap with the real ones.
-This indicates high accuracy in both location and shape.